net-lisias-kspu/ContractConfigurator/4-Behaviours/AwardExperience-Behaviour.md

     type = AwardExperience

     // The name of the <a href="VesselParameterGroup-Parameter">VesselParameterGroup</a> parameter that defines the vessel
-    // who's crew we will be awarding experience to.
+    // whose crew we will be awarding experience to.
 The list of crew members
     // is saved at the time of the parameter's completion.
 When the contract
     // completes, these crew members will be awarded the experience.
     //